Introduction to sidechains

 The sidechains toolkit is the latest delivery on the Cardano roadmap within Basho, the scaling phase, introducing higher programmability, interoperability, and scalability.
 Blockchain developers will be able to create custom sidechains more easily.
 Eventually, IOG hopes to see a family of Cardano sidechains and partner chains emerging.

-The toolkit being released in January is not a complete solution.
 There are some known areas for improvement, like the bridge experience, SPO rewards mechanism and the security model.
 All these areas will be worked on with the community as we go.

 There are plenty of improvements that can be made and there are lots of diverse ways of running a sidechain.
 However, we hope what we have developed internally at IOG will provide a core set of capabilities and lay firm foundations for building out a set of tools and making further improvements in collaboration with the community.